phenixdigital/phoenix_storybook/README.md

 This backend module ensures the storybook gets recompiled as soon as you update your storybook content (see section 5.)

-### 3. Add storybook access in your router
+### 3. Add storybook access to your router

-Once installed, update your router's configuration to forward requests to a `PhxLiveStorybook` with a unique name of your choosing:
+Once installed, update your router's configuration to forward requests to a `PhxLiveStorybook` with a unique name of your choice:

 ```elixir
 # lib/my_app_web/router.ex